Renseignements en français

 Six months after you have completed full-time study, whether you have graduated, transferred to part-time studies, withdrawn, or you are taking time off, you must begin repaying your student loan.
 This repayment phase is called Student Loan Consolidation.
 Any grants you received do not have to be repaid.

-• Change the monthly payment amounts;
+• changing your monthly payment amount;

-• Pay out your loan early.
+• paying off your loan early.

 Repaying Your Loan – Fact Sheet

-How to Pay off Your Student Loans Faster
+How to Pay Off Your Student Loans Faster

 Make lump-sum payments: Lump-sum payments help reduce the total interest paid on your loan.
 Payments made while still in school, during your non-repayment (grace) period, or even after you begin repayment are first applied to any outstanding interest and then directly toward the principal.